Dream interpretation

+Dream interpretation is the process of assigning meaning to dreams.
 In many ancient societies, such as those of Egypt and Greece, dreaming was considered a supernatural communication or a means of divine intervention, whose message could be interpreted by people with these associated spiritual powers.
-In modern times, various schools of psychology and neurobiology have offered theories about the meaning and purpose of dreams.
-Most people currently appear to interpret dream content according to Freudian psychoanalysis in the United States, India, and South Korea, according to one study conducted in those countries.
+In the modern era, various schools of psychology and neurobiology have offered theories about the meaning and purpose of dreams.